ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ## Carousel Slider

-This template provides an elegant way to showcase your works using Carousel Slider powered by Javascript.
+This template provides an elegant way to showcase your work using a Carousel Slider powered by Javascript.

 **_Code Example_**